zilliztech/zdoc/milvus/reference/python/docs/MilvusClient/MilvusClient-Client/Client-MilvusClient.md

 <p><b>notes</b></p>

-<p>This client serves as an easy-to-use alternative for the current set of APIs that handles CRUD operations in Milvus.</p>
+<p>This client serves as an easy-to-use alternative for the current set of APIs that handles Create, Read, Update, and Delete (CRUD) operations in Milvus.</p>

 </div>